putugde/telegram-bot/README.md

 A simple telegram bot.
 Built for personal purposes and for fun.

 Features :
-- Get Image from Google Images
+- Get Image from Google
+- Get Image from Bing